 2. Design Is a Job, by Mike Monteiro

 The UX designer's soft skills.
-Highly recommended to everyone who is either a UX person or working with a UX person, it's very enjoyable to read.
+I can't recommend this enough to everyone who is either a UX professional or working with one, it's very enjoyable to read.

 3. Don't Make Me Think, by Steve Krug

 This is one of the must read books about usability and the art of simplifying.